Memory Pool

 For example:

 - Higher Descendant Feerate: A single transaction may have a low-enough feerate to make it a candidate for eviction.
-However, if there is a descendant transaction with a very large feerate attached to it, the descendant feerate will be higher, so it might be worth keeping that particular transaction because it's more likely it will get mined in to a block in the near future (because you can't mine a high-fee descendant without its parent).
+However, if there is a descendant transaction with a very large feerate attached to it, the descendant feerate will be higher, so it might be worth keeping that particular transaction because it's more likely it will get mined into a block in the near future (because you can't mine a high-fee descendant without its parent).

 - Lower Descendant Feerate: If a single transaction has a low enough feerate for eviction and the descendant feerate is the same (or lower), then we can happily evict that transaction and all of the descendants.
-This is because all the descendants depend on that transaction, so they're not going to be able to get mined in to a block without it.
+This is because all the descendants depend on that transaction, so they're not going to be able to get mined into a block without it.

 Average Feerate.
 The average feerate is the sum of the transaction fees divided by the sum of the transaction sizes.
 It's the same feerate calculation as with a single transaction, but spread across multiple transactions.